-- Make direct eye contact with each interviewer during every answer you give - Maintain good posture, a smile, and try not to fidget - Speak clearly and loudly enough so that everyone in the room can easily hear your answers.
+- For both in-person and virtual interviews, make direct eye contact with each interviewer at some point during the interview. - Maintain good posture, smile, and try not to fidget. - Speak clearly and loudly enough so that everyone in the room, and online (if virtual) can easily hear your answers.